Chlorophyll Enemas: What They Are, What They're Used For & A Note On Safety

 People may want to try an enema if they are constipated and have difficulty passing stool as a result of this buildup.

 What kind of enema I recommend.

 You might have heard of enemas that use acidic liquids like coffee.
-Research shows that coffee enemas are largely ineffective and potentially dangerous.
-That being said: Enemas of any kind can throw off your body's electrolyte count, especially when you do them too often.
+Research shows that coffee enemas are largely ineffective3 and potentially dangerous3.
+That being said: Enemas of any kind can throw off your body's electrolyte count4, especially when you do them too often.
 While enemas are usually not recommended in Western medicine for this reason, if people do want to try one, I recommend chlorophyll enemas and doing them no more than once a month.

 An ayurvedic chlorophyll enema has a specific method behind it: First, the enema cleanses and nourishes with water mixed with chlorophyll or other herbs.
 Then, it's always followed by an oil enema to relubricate the colon and help dissolve some of the lipophilic (fat-loving) toxins that won't dissolve in water.
 This is done the next day or in the evening of the same day as the water enema.